 Run an AI Model with Confluent Cloud for Apache Flink

-Confluent Cloud for Apache Flink®️ supports AI model inference and enables using models as resources in Flink SQL, just like tables and functions.
+Confluent Cloud for Apache Flink® supports AI model inference and enables using models as resources in Flink SQL, just like tables and functions.
 You can use a SQL statement to create a model resource and pass it on for inference in streaming queries.
 The SQL interface is available in Cloud Console and the Flink SQL shell.

 The CREATE MODEL statement registers an AI or ML model in your Flink environment for real-time prediction and inference.
+You need to create a model before you can use it in your queries.

 The following examples get you started with AI model inference.
-Currently, you need the Confluent CLI to create and run AI with Flink.

 Create an AI model